 As for Sally, Reiner’s first choice was Susan Dey from TV’s THE PARTRIDGE FAMILY.
 When she passed, he approached Elizabeth Perkins & Elizabeth McGovern as well as Molly Ringwald, who was too busy then but wound up playing Sally in a 2004 stage adaptation at London’s Theatre Royal Haymarket.

-Ryan as Sally is depicted in the movie as being very fussy ordering in restaurants, which Ephron modeled after herself.
+Ryan as Sally is depicted in the movie as being very fussy ordering in restaurants, which Ephron modelled after herself.
 Long after SALLY had opened, Ephron was ordering very precisely on a plane when the frustrated stewardess asked, “Have you ever seen the movie WHEN HARRY MET SALLY?”

 33 years later, SALLY’s still remembered for one brief scene in New York’s Katz’s Deli where Crystal & Ryan are lunching and talking about whether women can fake orgasms.
 Ryan proceeds to prove they can, attracting attention from everyone, including an elderly lady, played by Estelle Reiner, ordering at the next table, who says, “I’ll have what she’s having.”